Home » Christmas » Dried Beef Roll Ups Recipe

 What is Dried Beef

 Dried beef is sometimes also called chipped beef.
-It’s an off-the wall ingredient that isn’t super popular.
+It’s an unusual ingredient that isn’t super popular.

 You typically find it in recipes that most likely originated in the 1970’s, so equally tasty and horrific.

-It comes in a jar and is located in the canned meat aisle.
+To get what you need to make these chipped beef roll ups head to the canned meat aisle.
 Yes, that sounds super gross.
 Just look for the chili and the tuna.
+It comes in a small glass jar.

 How to make Dried Beef Cream Cheese Roll-Ups